Mandrea30/The-Regex-Tutorial/develop/gist-template.md

 * [] matches anything within the brackets
 * a-z0-9 matches any lower-case-alphabet-letter from a to z & any numeric number from 0 to 9
 * _\.- matches these characters
-* + a quantifier that matches as many times as possible
+* The plus (+) sign is a quantifier that matches as many times as possible

 **~2:** @ = matches the @ symbol